jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >  but comedy.
 >                (Abdu'l-Baha, The Promulgation of Universal Peace, p.
 72)

+For background, the incident relayed took place in 1912, but you could change the date and location and you'd get the same story everywhere (provided you kept the word 'senate').

 The Baha'i teachings around peacefulness would be very remiss if it did not say what to do _instead_ of conflict.
 Fortunately, it does.
 Which leads to a